Glasgow–Edinburgh via Falkirk line: 1950s/60s

-As part of a review by the British Transport Commission report in 1952, the services were provided by the 1956 batch of Class 126 DMU, entering service in 1957.
+As part of a review by the British Transport Commission report in 1952, the services were provided by the 1956 batch of diesel multiple units, entering service in 1957.

 1970s

-In 1971, the stock provided changed to locomotives fitted for Blue Star multiple working.
-Initially a mixture of Class 25, Class 27 and Class 37 at each end of a rake of Mark 2 carriages through wired and piped to provide 90 mph "push-pull" working.
-This very quickly settled down to a dedicated pool of Class 27 locomotives.
+In 1971, the stock was changed to diesel locomotives, fitted for Blue Star multiple working, with a rake of Mark 2 carriages.
+Initially, a mixture of Class 25, Class 27 and Class 37 powered the train in pairs, at each end, through wired and piped to provide 90 mph top and tail working.
+This settled down quickly to a dedicated pool of Class 27 locomotives.

 1980s

-In 1980, the push-pull sets were replaced by single Class 47/7s at one end of a rake of Mark 3 carriages and a DBSO operating with TDM system.
-Also during this period, InterCity provided through services from Glasgow Queen Street to London King's Cross and various West Country destinations, resulting in the use of InterCity 125s on the route.
+In 1979, the pairs of Class 27s were replaced by single Class 47/7s at one end of a rake of Mark 3 carriages, with a DBSO control car operating as a push-pull train using the TDM system.
+Also during this period, InterCity 125s operated through services from Glasgow Queen Street to London King's Cross on the East Coast Main Line, and to various West Country destinations on the Cross Country Route.